zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.pagination.rst

 Using the PaginationControl View Helper
 =======================================

-The only thing left for us to do so that we can page through the alumbs is to use the :ref:`paginationControl view helper <zend.paginator.rendering>` to display our pagination control.
+The only thing left for us to do so that we can page through the albums is to use the :ref:`paginationControl view helper <zend.paginator.rendering>` to display our pagination control.
 This is nicely straightforward as we have already done all the ground work needed to display the control: